dhrubo55/personal-blog/content/posts/day-69-unlocking-java-performance-secrets-harnessing-the-power-of-jmh-microbenchmarking.md

 ```

 In this example, we have created an instance of the **`OptionsBuilder`** class and used it to specify the benchmark class that we want to run.
 We then create an instance of the **`Runner`** class and pass it the options we just created.

+For further learning Jenkov has a great tutorial about it. https://jenkov.com/tutorials/java-performance/jmh.html